MamadovZaki/ScrapingStuff/Tutorial/QuotesScraper/README.md

 ```
 scrapy crawl quotes
 ```
+> Use the name that you've set in the name attribute in the spider class, for instance, if you've set name = 'quotes' then use the command above to run the spider.

 3. Export the scraped data using the command line
   - The simplest way to store the scraped data is by using [Feed exports](https://docs.scrapy.org/en/latest/topics/feed-exports.html#topics-feed-exports), with the following command: